-Originally called the Crown and the first mention of an inn of that name was back in 1628.
-Name changed to Fox & Hounds before 1768.
+It was originally called the Crown and the first mention of an inn of that name was back in 1628.
+The name had changed to the Fox & Hounds by 1768.

-Demolished for retail development and was on the site of what was the Co-Op in Bury Street and is now occupied by Tall Orders coffee shop and St Elizabeth's Hospice charity shop.
+The building was demolished for retail development.
+It was on the site of what used to be the Co-Op in Bury Street and is now occupied by Tall Orders coffee shop and St Elizabeth's Hospice charity shop.

 Another pub called the Crown opened in 1855 and can still be visited today.

-Earliest known owner is John Wage.
-Later owned by his family until about 1680.
-In 1730s William Bunn is listed as an apothecary and brewer here.
-Property contained a brewery and slaughter house in mid-18th century.
+The earliest known owner is John Wage.
+It was owned by his family until about 1680.
+In the 1730s William Bunn is listed as an apothecary and brewer here.
+The property contained a brewery and slaughter house in the mid-18th century.

 Pelham Aldrich purchased it in 1768.
 Soon afterwards it was owned by John Aldrich and used as a popular staging point for coaches.
 In 1823 coaches left the inn daily at 8am for London & Ipswich.